Peter Done: Peninsula

-Employsure

-In May 2012, Peninsula Business Services acquired a 65% share of Employsure, an Australian advising firm specializing in industrial relations, which was registered as a company in 2011.
-The business claims to be the largest in its sector with over 20,000 clients in Australia and 800 employees.

 Charity

 Done, along with his brother, have charitable trusts set up.
-Their main donations are to children (children hospitals, children’s charities).
-They once donated one day’s worth of Betfred profits to the Royal Manchester Children’s Hospital during the Cheltenham festival.
-They also once donated £200 per century break played at the Snooker World Championship to the Jessie May children’s charity — the final amount donated was £40,000.
+Their main donations are to children (children hospitals, children's charities).
+They once donated one day's worth of Betfred profits to the Royal Manchester Children's Hospital during the Cheltenham festival.
+They also once donated £200 per century break played at the Snooker World Championship to the Jessie May children's charity — the final amount donated was £40,000.

-In March 2021, Peninsula raised £1 million for the Royal Manchester Children’s Hospital charity.
-Due to the Covid-19 pandemic and the increased pressure on the staff, Done decided to increase their pledge to £2 million.
-Done notes “Peninsula Group are delighted to have reached the remarkable milestone of raising £1 million through our incredible fundraising efforts and the Group matching every donation made.
-We hope that this impressive donation will help Royal Manchester Children’s Hospital Charity significantly.”
+In March 2021, Peninsula raised £1 million for the Royal Manchester Children's Hospital charity.
+Due to the COVID-19 pandemic and the increased pressure on the staff, Done decided to increase their pledge to £2 million.
+Done notes "Peninsula Group are delighted to have reached the remarkable milestone of raising £1 million through our incredible fundraising efforts and the Group matching every donation made.
+We hope that this impressive donation will help Royal Manchester Children's Hospital Charity significantly."

 Done and the Peninsula Group reached their £2 million fundraising target at the end of 2022 and vowed to help the hospital further with an addition £1 million pledge in 2023.

 Awards and accolades

 In 2015, Done was shortlisted for the Service Industries award by the Great British Entrepreneur awards.

-In 2019, Done was awarded the Glassdoor Employees’ Choice Award.
+In 2019, Done was awarded the Glassdoor Employees' Choice Award.